charltoncr/ChaCha20/DOCUMENTATION.md

 ```
 Decrypt puts plaintext into m given ciphertext c.
 Any length is allowed
 for c.
 The same memory may be used for c and m.
 Decrypt panics if len(m)
-is lest than len(c) or when the keystream is exhausted after producing 1.2
+is less than len(c) or when the keystream is exhausted after producing 1.2
 zettabytes.

 ## func